Managing digital content

 Catalogue and record index databases are commonly used in libraries, archives, and businesses as part of library and basic record management and tend to cover non-digital items or mixed items.
 These databases range from simple spreadsheets to server-based applications designed to point to and integrate with other information systems.

 Inventory, library, and collection management software also tend to be database systems, but with more extensive metadata (i.e. including technical and administrative metadata as well as descriptive and discovery metadata).
-For the differences on these types of metadata, see our Describing Digital Content guide.
+For the differences on these types of metadata, see our Describing digital content guide.
 These are widely used in museums and libraries where there is a need to inventorise and track collections, usage history, access restrictions, valuations, and other aspects of a collection.
 They are distinct from content management systems, as, like catalogues and record indexes, they do not store content objects beyond basic elements.

 A database solution might suit your needs if one or more of the following applies: